jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-05-30-clean-architecture-of-uncle-bob-martin-in-aspnet-mvc-web-api.md

 So, like I said above, this post might not give any value to you.
 Don't waste your time reading this, Read Steven van Deursen's posts [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-command-side-of-my-architecture/) and [here](https://blogs.cuttingedge.it/steven/posts/2011/meanwhile-on-the-query-side-of-my-architecture/) instead.

-But if you have time to waste, this post might give you an idea on what **NOT** to do in your ASP.NET MVC Web API application.
+But if you have time to waste, this post might give you an idea on what **NOT** to do in your ASP.NET MVC Web API application. :smile:

 </div>